youtype/mypy_boto3_builder/docs/mypy_boto3_builder/writers/package_writer.md

 - `package` - Package to render
 - `templates_path` - Path to Jinja templates for package
 - `static_files_path` - Path to static files for package
+- `exclude_template_names` - Do not render templates with these names

 #### See also